3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 This is most likely because Unity Pro is the highest tier of Unity that a single person can buy.

 The Unity Cloud feature is upgraded further from the Plus Unity Cloud feature.
-It still contains the Priority Queue allowing th user to have a faster build time than the Personal users, but it also allows for creating multiple parallel builds for any project.
+It still contains the Priority Queue allowing the user to have a faster build time than the Personal users, but it also allows for creating multiple parallel builds for any project.

 Unity Analytics comes with the Unity Pro Analytics feature.
 It has all that plus has with 50 gigabytes of